JohnFriedman/OutputSensitiveConvexHulls/README.md

 This is where "Output Sensative" comes from.

 Design:
+Drawing of design is in the Visual Design.jpeg

 Have point placement phase with 2 options.
 1. Randomly Generated Points
 2. User Placed Points